mattmckinstry/AutoWrapper/README.md

 * Add `ExcludePaths` option to enable support for `SignalR` and `dapr` routes。

 # Installation
-1. Download and Install the latest `AutoWrapper.Core` from NuGet or via CLI:
+1. Download and Install the latest `AutoWrapper.Core.Net5` from NuGet or via CLI:

 ```
-PM> Install-Package AutoWrapper.Core -Version 4.5.0
+PM> Install-Package AutoWrapper.Core.Net5 -Version 4.5.1
 ```

 2. Declare the following namespace within `Startup.cs`